agormp/greedysub/README.md

   -c CUTOFF         cutoff value for deciding which pairs are neighbors -k KEEPFILE       (optional) file with names of items that must be kept (one name per
                     line)
+  --par             Use paralellization to speed up parsing of large input files.
+                    Requires multiple cores
 ```

 ### Input file